1B05H1N/VideoToTextTranscriber/README.md

-Here's the updated README with a detailed step-by-step guide specific to using your script:
+Here's the updated README with the correct script name:

 # VideoToTextTranscriber